pulp-platform/snitch_cluster/docs/tutorial/build_system.md

 Where you should substitute `${snax_acc_name}`  with the parameter name you specified.

+!!! note

+    When you write the filenames for the `Bender.yml` file, make sure to have the correct top module name of the shell.
+For example, the `snax_alu_shell_wrapper.sv` should be the top-shell name of your accelerator.
+Then, the generated Chisel files should also haev the `${snax_acc_namee}` pre-fixed accordingly.
+Just like it was mentioned above.

 ## Updating the Makefiles!

 With the RTL files in place, we only need to make small modifications in the makefile such that we specify the `-target` properly during the build.